lambdaclass/concrete/ROADMAP.md

    fields.
 Identity does NOT go on the shared `Expr` (a field there forces a placeholder id upstream and permanent walker churn); it lives on a distinct, ephemeral, id-carrying mirror IR (`IdentifiedProgram`) minted post-desugar and consumed by Check and Elab only.
-Facts attach in a fail-closed ledger keyed by source identity and, where needed, by edges/roles — making semantic facts load-bearing without a fact-per-axis constructor churn.
+Facts attach in fail-closed `CompilerDB` entries keyed by source identity and, where needed, by edges/roles — making semantic facts load-bearing without a fact-per-axis constructor churn.

    **Best-long-term shape: ONE unified interned-ID query database, not a